mahmoud-shihab/pdsnd_github/README.md

 ### Date created
    Code Creation: 07 Jun.
-2019
+2019 <br/>
 Project Creation: 16 Jun.
-2019
+2019 <br/>
  README Creation: 16 Jul.
-2019
+2019 <br/>

 ### Project Title
 Explore US Bikeshare Data

 ### Description
-A simple script that takes bikesharing data from 3 cities and returns statistics based on user input of which city, which month, and what day of the week.
+A simple script that takes bikesharing data from 3 cities and returns statistics based on user input of which city, which month, and what day of the week.<br/>
 Statistics returned:
 - Most popular station
 - Most frequent times of travel